Setting up a private OPAM repository on GitLab step-by-step

 upstream: "<REPO_URL>/tree/<MAIN_BRANCH>"

-Replace <REPO_URL> with the URL of the repository and <MAIN_BRANCH> with the name of your default branch (usually master or main).
-Add, commit, push, and voilà!
+with the name of your default branch (usually master

 Package repository